Nimakosa1/HELLO-WORLD-/README.md

-theme: jekyll-theme-merlot
-title: Welcome to Alfred's Home page!
+ Welcome to Alfred's Home page!
-description: This website is for the sharing of learning resources.